CLCK0622/Poverty-Alleviation-Program/QinBaMt/main.typ

 Focus on ecological conservation, governance, and environmental protection to ensure the sustainable development of the region.
 This includes leveraging national policies for ecological compensation and developing industries that are compatible with environmental conservation.

-== Implementation Examples

-// TODO add more details and photos...

-- In Dazhou City, infrastructure improvements, such as road expansions, have facilitated access to markets and services, enabling villagers to engage in more profitable agricultural activities.

-- In Bazhong City, the development of eco-tourism has provided an alternative income source for poor households, leveraging the area's natural beauty and cultural heritage.

-- In Guangyuan City, the adoption of a cooperative model for poultry farming has provided direct income to poor households and offered employment opportunities within the community.

-These examples underscore the importance of a coordinated and comprehensive approach to poverty alleviation that addresses both immediate needs and long-term sustainability.
-By focusing on these five strategic areas, the Qinba Mountain Area can make significant strides toward reducing poverty and enhancing the quality of life for its residents.

 = Effects

-// TODO focus on special industries

 #figure(
-  image("Effects-1.png"),
-  caption: [111],
+  image("Effects-1.png", width: 60%),
+  caption: [Local Residents Making Bamboo Chairs],
 ) <Effects-1>

+According to @Effects-1, the government utilizes local labor resources and mobilized residents to participate in weaving bamboo chairs and selling them for extra income.
+The adoption of a cooperative model for handicraft production has provided direct income to poor households and offered employment opportunities within the community.

 #figure(
-  image("Effects-2.png"),
-  caption: [222],
+  image("Effects-2.png", width: 60%),
-) <Effects-2>
+  caption: [High-tech Edible Fungus Planting Factory], ) <Effects-2>

-#figure(
-  image("Effects-3.png"),
-  caption: [333],
-) <Effects-3>

-#figure(
-  image("Effects-4.png"),
-  caption: [444],
-) <Effects-4>
+Given @Effects-2, the government has introduced automated agricultural technology and established edible fungus production plants according to local conditions to enhance the support capacity of agriculture in the economy.
+Infrastructure improvements, such as road expansions, have facilitated access to markets and services, enabling villagers to engage in more profitable agricultural activities.

+These examples underscore the importance of a coordinated and comprehensive approach to poverty alleviation that addresses both immediate needs and long-term sustainability.
+By focusing on the five strategic areas mentioned before, the Qinba Mountain Area can make significant strides toward reducing poverty and enhancing the quality of life for its residents.

 #bibliography("ref.yml")